Thomsch/tellina_user_experiment/experiment_design_doc.md

 ## Overview

-The experiment infrastructure will be consisted of several components:
+The experiment infrastructure consists of several components:
 - Server side: The server's main purpose is to collect and store data from all experiments.
 This includes information about users, issued commands, time spent on tasks, browsing history, etc.
 - Client side: the client side consists of the following components
-  - A slightly modified bash interface for the user to interact with.
+  - A slightly modified bash interface [TODO: be more specific] for the user to interact with.
   - Scripts that verify the output of a command and displays a diff.
   - Initial configuration script to set up the user and make sure that the server is responding.